giralt/draft-xxx-operational-compute-metrics/draft-xxx-operational-compute-metrics.md

 This decision depends on the communication properties (e.g., bandwidth and latency) of the available paths.
-Similar to the service deployment case, the service provider needs an interface to query the infrastructure and extract the available compute and communication resources, with the goal to make an informed node and path selection decision.
+Similar to the service deployment case, the service provider needs an interface to query the infrastructure and extract the available compute and communication resources, with the goal to make informed node and path selection decisions.
 It is also important to note that, ideally, the node and path selection decisions should be jointly optimized, since in general the best end-to-end performance is achieved by jointly taking into account both decisions.
 In some cases, however,